 9. Share encouraging books and blogs.

 On the mission field, it can be hard to find ways to grow spiritually, especially in areas without a Christian community.
 If you find a great blog or book your missionary might enjoy, send it their way and pray the Lord uses it to encourage them.

-10. Fulfill their Christmas wish!
+10. Make their Christmas wish come true!